zainmarshall/portfolio/README.md

+# Zain Marshall's Portfolio
-This is the portfolio website of Zain Marshall!
+This is the developer portfolio website of Zain Marshall!
+This website shows off my expirence, my projects, and it gives me a place to write and post CTF Writeups!

+## Features
+- An about me
+- A technologies setcion to show the tools I use
+- A tab for CTF Writeups
+- An education timeline

 ## Tech Stack
 - Sveltekit